joeclark-phd/databasebook-postgres/manuscript/chapter01.md

-# Chapter 1: How databases fit in
+# How databases fit in

 ## Introduction